knrafto/MathSymbolsInput/DEVELOPMENT.md

 The project has the following targets:
 * MathSymbolsInput: the core input method, installed in `/Library/Input Methods`
-* MathSymbolsPreferences: a GUI app for the "Preferences..." menu, installed in `/Applications`
+* MathSymbolsInputPreferences: a GUI app for the "Preferences..." menu, installed in `/Applications`
 * InstallerActivatePane: an installer plugin that activates the input method during installation